Achilles Tendonitis: Causes, Symptoms, Treatment and prevention

 Pain medication – usually Ibuprofen is used to decrease pain and inflammation.

-Strengthening exercises – thorough and specific stretching and strengthening program will be prescribed by your Podiatrist to address any tightness and strength deficits in the muscles surrounding the foot and ankle.
+Strengthening exercises – thorough and specific stretching and strengthening program will be prescribed by your Podiatrist or Physiotherapist to address any tightness and strength deficits in the muscles surrounding the foot and ankle.
 The specific program is based around eccentric calf raises as research has deemed these the most beneficial to the healing of achilles tendonitis.
 As the tendon begins to heal, the program is adapted to include more complex exercises to allow the tendon to get used to a larger load.

 Shockwave therapy – shockwave therapy is a method of treatment used to stimulate the healing response by an increase in blood flow to the affected area.
 Usually patients will have between 4 and 6 sessions, but this will depend on the success of the treatment as well as the severity of the condition.